pelithne/appservice-to-containerapp/exercise3.md

-Create the  ACA environment (internal only ingress).
-If this fails, it could be that the subnet delegation has not completed.
-If so, wait a minute or two and try again.
+Create the  ACA environment.
+This can take a couple of minutes.
 ```bash
 az containerapp env create \
   -n "$ENV_NAME" \